MechanicalRock/mechanicalrock.github.io/_posts/2023-10-08-amazon_bedrock_part2.markdown

 ```
 ### Invoke FM for inference

 We're nearly there!
-It's as straightforward as this: to obtain inference from our text generator model "Jurassic-2 Ultra," we have two options.
+It's as straightforward as this: to obtain inference from our text generator model "Jurassic-2 Ultra", we have two options.
 We can either use the "invoke_model" method or the "invoke_model_with_response_stream" method.
 If you're wondering about the difference, here's the scoop:

 - With the "invoke_model" method, the model won't provide any response until it has fully generated the text or completed the requested task.
 - On the other hand, "invoke_model_with_response_stream" offers a smoother and more real-time experience for users.
 It sends stream response payloads back to clients as the model works its magic.